Mutoxicated/HYPER/devlog.md

 ## Day 215

 Implemented the score system in enemies and the player, pause menu (that doesn't work on the Arena scene for some reaosn, will fix) and fixed some bugs.

+## Day 216 & 217

+Made a weapon inventory!!!
+Also fixed a few more things.

+There is a bug that I just discovered with the ally bacteria effects being applied and the echelons.
+Will fix.

+Will start working again on Sunday.